DBraun/DawDreamer/README.md

 ### Linux

 Linux hasn't been tested since the transition from RenderMan, but it might work.
+There's also not yet a `Builds/Linux/make` file.

 Install [Python 3.8.x](https://www.python.org/downloads/source/).

-JUCE itself has a list of dependancies for Linux; it's a very big library - if you don't know it you should definitely take some time out to check it out!
+JUCE itself has a list of dependencies for Linux; it's a very big library - if you don't know it you should definitely take some time out to check it out!
 Depending on your distribution and setup you may already have some / all of the following libraries.
-If you are on Ubuntu, the following commands will install your dependancies.
+If you are on Ubuntu, the following commands will install your dependencies.
 Find the respective packages for other distros using Google please!

 ```bash
 sudo apt-get -y install llvm